birdscioly/BirdSO/tournament.md

 ### Registration
 Registration will open Monday, December 21st!
-The tentative cost will be $50/team, and we will host up to 100 teams in both divisions on a first come, first serve basis.
-To register, head over to [our Scilympiad page](http://example.com/).
+The tentative cost will be $50/team, and we will host up to 100 teams in both divisions on a first come, first serve basis. <!--To register, head over to [our Scilympiad page](http://example.com/).-->

 ### Events